What are some common ways of getting injured on the job as a firefighter?

 During emergencies, Firefighters are often the first line of defense for individuals and property.
 While the common conception of a Firefighter is that they put out fires, Firefighters are often called upon to protect the public from a number of different emergencies.
 This can include anything from providing first aid, responding to car accidents, assisting with oil spills and other chemical disasters, and assisting people during severe floods.
 In many counties, the traditional firefighter career and EMT career have been consolidated, placing even greater responsibilities on the individual that elects to pursue this career.
 Many of the typical functions associated with this career demand the ability to carry large objects, to run, to have great eyesight, to be mentally stable, to be able to withstand enormous amounts of pressure and stress, etc.

-Despite what appears to be an unparalleled resilience to injury, the Bureau of Labor and Statistics estimates that in 2013, approximately 14,700 Firefighters suffered some form of non-fatal work-related injury that resulted in time away from work.
-In 2011, the Bureau estimates that the most common form of non-fatal work-related injuries experienced by firefighters involved some form of overexertion to the body.
+Despite what appears to be an unparalleled resilience to injury, the Bureau of Labor and Statistics estimates that in a recent year, approximately 14,700 Firefighters suffered some form of non-fatal work-related injury that resulted in time away from work.
+The Bureau estimates that the most common form of non-fatal work-related injuries experienced by firefighters involved some form of overexertion to the body.
 The second most common form of non-fatal work-related injury or illness had to do with Firefighters coming into contact with certain objects and equipment, such as heavy machinery or chemical contact.
 The third most common non-fatal work-related injury had to do with slips, falls, and trips.

 What is the Heart/Lung Bill, and how does it affect your worker’s compensation benefits?